Apalachicola Bay: Biodiversity

 Apalachicola Bay is part of The National Estuarine Research Reserve System.
 The region features 1,162 species of plants, and includes the largest natural stand of tupelo trees in the world.
 The area is also home to 308 species of birds, 186 species of fish, 57 species of mammals, and boasts the highest species density of amphibians and reptiles in all of North America, north of Mexico stated by the Apalachicola Reserve, 2002.

 Endangered Species

 Threatened and endangered species reside in the Apalachicola.
-Previous and current threatened and endangered species include the Gulf Sturgeon, the at threeridge mussel, the Purple bankclimber mussel, and the Chipola slabshell mussel.
+Previous and current threatened and endangered species include the Gulf Sturgeon, the Fat threeridge mussel, the Purple bankclimber mussel, and the Chipola slabshell mussel.
 According to the United States Fish and Wildlife Service, changes in flow rate affect the physiological processes of mussels in the Apalachicola Bay.
-Temperature increases with flow rate while oxygen concentrations decreases.
+Temperature decreases with rising flow rate, while oxygen concentrations increase.
 Low flow and dissolved oxygen displayed a direct relationship with mussel mortality in Flint River.
 Drought in the Apalachicola Bay has led to growing concerns for its threatened and endangered mussel species.